top of page

 Parasite and Pathogen Protocols:

-• Vaccination Requirements: As required by state law, owners must provide us with a record of current rabies certificate for dogs over 16 weeks old and current Distemper, Parvo, and Bordetella vaccines for dogs over 8 weeks old.
+• Vaccination Requirements: As required by state law, owners must provide us with a record of current rabies certificate for dogs over 16 weeks old and current Distemper and Parvo dogs over 8 weeks old.
 Dogs may be exempted from vaccine requirements if a licensed veterinarian signs a statement explaining that the vaccine(s) would endanger the dog's life.
 Titer tests are not considered an exemption.
 Dogs that are not up to date on the required vaccines will be denied service.

 Canine Behavior and Medical Disclaimers:

 • Dogs with Behavior Problems: Please notify us *before* your dog's appointment if they have any behavior problems.
-Behavior problems can include and are not limited to; lack of basic obedience and socialization training, separation anxiety, irritability, protectiveness, possessiveness, hyperactivity, cognitive dysfunction, dog aggression, fear aggression, predatory aggression, play aggression, idiopathic aggression, or exaggerated fear responses towards stimuli (such as loud noises, water, being touched all over their body, having something around their neck, etc.).
 It's important to understand that dogs need to be trained for grooming.
 They are not born automatically knowing what grooming is or how to react to it.
 Dogs with behavior problems especially, could find the tools, environment, and sensations difficult, frightening, overwhelming, or even threatening.
 Behavior problems are safety problems.
 If an unpredictable or out of control dog is placed in an environment with sharp tools, it can lead to them getting hurt, people getting hurt, and broken equipment.
 Injuries that misbehaving dogs could inflict upon themselves during grooming include; cuts and scrapes from slamming into clippers or shears, quicked nails from thrashing around during nail clipping, blown out blood vessels in the eyes or tracheal injuries from straining against the grooming loop or slip lead, joint sprains from violently jumping around, or damage to their mouths from biting at brushes, clippers, or shears.
-Misbehaving dogs can also cause injuries to groomers including sprains, torn ligaments or muscles, broken bones, hemorrhages, or bite wounds to hands and arms that could be career ending.
-We do not want any injuries to occur, to either us or your dog.
-So we will not force your dog to endure anything past their personal limitations.
+With this in mind, we will not force your dog to endure anything past their personal limitations.
 Otherwise, forcing dogs beyond what they can handle will make their behavior problems significantly worse and unsafe.
 Sometimes this means that your dog cannot have a complete grooming service.
 However, that doesn't mean that they can't be trained and eventually capable of handling a full service appointment in the future.
 If this is the case and your dog cannot be calm, comfortable, and cooperative, we will devote the first few appointments to addressing their behavioral needs.
 We will work on teaching them to trust us, the techniques, tools, and stimuli of grooming.
 Teaching a dog to first control their reactions and learn that the world is not scary, needs to happen before they get thrown into a trigger stacking situation.
 This ensures that every grooming appointment going forward, for the rest of their life, can be safe and complete.
-The process of training can take some time (there are no quick miracle fixes.
-Rushing or cutting corners will only get us to the wrong place faster).
-It's better to have a few unfinished grooming appointments at first, than an injured and traumatized dog that will never able to be safely groomed.
-We are also happy to provide owners with resources and local trainer referrals to help them work with their dog's behavior at home.
+If in the event your dog becomes too stress or dangerous during their grooming appointment, we will cease the process and you will only be charged for what was done up until that point.

-• Withholding or Falsifying Information About Your Dog: If owners withhold or falsify information about their dog's known behavior and/or health, and something happens to either your dog or us as a result, the owner will be held liable and have to pay for any medical treatment and/or broken equipment.
+• Withholding or Falsifying Information About Your Dog: If owners withhold or falsify information about their dog's known behavior and/or health, and a dangerous situations happens to either your dog or us as a result, the owner will be held liable and have to pay for any medical treatment and/or broken equipment.

 • Emergency Vet Care: In the event of a medical emergency during grooming, we will immediately return the dog to the owner if they are home.
 If owners are not home, owners provide Von Paws full authorization to attempt resuscitation and/or seek medical treatment from nearest veterinarian.
 All medical expenses that may incur during and after grooming, including from the dog being matted, senior, having pre-existing conditions, or unforeseeable conditions will be the sole responsibility of the owner.